tungnx-teko/payment-sdk-doc/README.md

 ## 🔑 Usage<a name="usage"></a>

-## PaymentGateway<a name="paymentgateway"></a>
+## PaymentGateway Usage<a name="paymentgateway"></a>

-`PaymentGateway` provides business function to create QR code, or create transaction.
-To do this, we need to create a `PaymentRequest` and then call function `PaymentGateway.pay(paymentMethod, paymentRequest)`
+`PaymentGateway` provides business functions to create QR code, or create transaction.
+To do this, we need to create a `PaymentRequest` and pass to `PaymentGateway.pay(paymentMethod, paymentRequest)`

+And then, we can use the result of `pay` method to do everything you want.

 For details